efroemling/ballistica/docs/ba_module.md

 <p>Category: <a href="#class_category_App_Classes">App Classes</a></p>

-<p>    To use this class, access the single instance of it at 'ba.app.music'.
+<p>    Access the single shared instance of this class at 'ba.app.music'.
 </p>

 <h3>Methods:</h3>